Men’s Basketball Wins Thrilling Contest Over Williams in NESCACs

-In a packed LeFrak Gymnasium, the men’s basketball team opened its NESCAC tournament run with a thrilling victory over Williams by a final score of 89-86.
-The Mammoths couldn’t crack the Ephs in their first two meetings during the regular season, losing both games by a combined five points but triumphed on Saturday in front of a raucous crowd.
+In a packed LeFrak Gymnasium, the men’s basketball team opened its NESCAC tournament run with a thrilling overtime victory over Williams by a final score of 89-86.
+The Mammoths couldn’t solve the Ephs in their first two meetings during the regular season, losing both games by a combined five points, but they triumphed on Saturday in front of a raucous crowd.

-Momentum was clearly on the Mammoths side to start the second half, as Eric Sellew ’20 jumped in a passing lane and finished the fast break with an emphatic one-handed slam within the first minute, electrifying the Mammoths bench and crowd and giving the team their first lead since the 10 minute mark of the first half.
+Momentum was clearly on the Mammoths side to start the second half.
+Within the opening minute, Eric Sellew ’20 jumped in a passing lane for a steal and finished the fast break with an emphatic one-handed slam, electrifying the Mammoths bench and crowd and giving Amherst their first lead since the 10 minute mark of the first half.

-With only three seconds left and Williams with possession, the Mammoths fouled the Ephs to send them to the line.
-After making the first free throw, the Ephs missed the second but were able to corral the offensive rebound and hit a layup at the buzzer to send the game into overtime.
+On Williams final possession, the Mammoths intentionally fouled the Ephs, knowing that they needed three points to tie, to send them to the line with just three seconds left on the clock.
+After making the first free throw, the Ephs missed the second but were able to corral the offensive rebound and hit a layup right at the buzzer to send the game into overtime.

-As with the other two stanzas, the beginning of overtime played out much the same, with teams trading baskets back and forth.
-Tides seemed to shift 2:35 into the OT period with a near identical play from Sellew, who intercepted a pass and threw down another one-handed dunk on the fast break to give Amherst a four point lead.
-Josh Chery ’20 came in clutch down the line, sinking two pivotal free throws with just 19 seconds on the clock to extend the Mammoth lead to three.
+As with the other two frames, the beginning of overtime played out much the same, with both teams trading baskets back and forth.
+Tides seemed to shift 2:35 into the OT period with a near identical highlight play from Sellew, who intercepted a pass and threw down another one-handed dunk on the fast break to give Amherst a four point lead.
+The lead remained until Williams hit a three with 21 seconds left to cut their deficit to just one.
+However, Josh Chery ’20 came in clutch down the line, sinking two pivotal free throws after being intentionally fouled with just 19 seconds on the clock to extend the Mammoths lead to three.

-Fru Che ’21 Sellew and also hit double digit point totals, with 11 and 10 points respectively.
+Fru Che ’21 and Sellew also recorded double digit point totals, with 11 and 10 points, respectively.

 The Mammoths now look ahead to their semifinal bout with Colby this Saturday, Feb.
 29 at Tufts.

-Colby is the higher seed, coming in ranked second in the NESCAC while Amherst holds the number three seed, but Amherst handled business in the only meeting between the two teams during the regular season, winning by a margin of 18 points.
+Colby is the higher seed, coming in ranked second in the NESCAC, while Amherst holds the number three seed, but Amherst comfortably handled business in the only meeting between the two teams during the regular season, winning by 18 points.

-Colby had some trouble in its quarterfinal game, needing three overtimes to defeat seventh ranked Bates.
-The winner will go on to face the winner of the Tufts-Trinity game in the championship game the next day, on Sunday, March 1.
+Colby had some difficulty getting past its quarterfinal game, needing three overtimes to defeat seven-seeded Bates.
+The winner will go on to face the winner of the Tufts-Trinity semifinal in the championship game the following day, on Sunday, March 1.